Entries by firstchoice

 Like most people, I was not an expert when it came to Radon – even as a home inspector.
 That is until about 3 years ago when I came across a situation involving a person with a lot of health issues.
 Here is the definition of Radon from the CDC website: Radon is an odorless, […]

-Should a NEW construction home be inspected?
+Does a NEWLY constructed home need to be inspected?

 I hear this line from people time and time again: “It’s a newly constructed home, so it doesn’t need to be inspected.”
 That statement couldn’t be further from the truth.
 Here in New Hampshire, we have numerous municipalities that have no building inspector on staff, or even any oversight available.
 In those towns, it’s like […]

-Generational Homes
+Inspecting Generational Homes

 We have been inspecting a lot of what I call, “Generational Homes” of late.
 A Generational Home is defined in most of the internet searches I conducted, as a home that has housed 2 – 3 generations of the same family.
 We had the honor of inspecting a home in Goffstown a month ago that […]